-My website has been mostly snappy from the user side of things but the back-end functions (designing, writing, saving) have been very slow.
-It was taking anywhere from 6 to 12+ seconds per page load.
-Even for small changes, that (slowly) adds up!
-Especially, when your edits aren't saving and you start to get in the habit of always periodically saving your edits somewhere else.
-Just in case!
+My website was mostly snappy from the user side, but the back-end functions design, write, save were very slow.
+It took between 6 and 12 + seconds per page load.
+Even with small changes, this slowly adds up as a switch to OpenLiteSpeed was next!
+Especially if your edits were not saved and you start to save your edits again and again somewhere else.

 Time to Troubleshoot